jdereynal/aws-jwt-auth/README.md

+# These docs are currently a work in progress!

 # AWS JWT Authorizer [![Build Status](https://circleci.com/gh/byu-oit-appdev/aws-jwt-auth.svg?style=shield)](https://circleci.com/gh/byu-oit-appdev/aws-jwt-auth)

 An AWS Lambda function intended to be used as an AWS API Gateway custom authorizer to verify JWTs.